 If they don’t respond immediately, don’t panic.
 Consider nudging them with a few endorsements, but be ready to move on to a new LinkedIn connection with a great recommendation if it doesn’t work out.

 Step 9: Highlight your accomplishments: Honors & Awards, Projects, Publications, Language

 This section can either make you look like the rockstar you are… or it can make you look like a total jerk.
 There’s an art to talking about your accomplishments, and when you’re in sales this becomes crucial.

 Here are some tips:

-- Publications: If you’re a big guest-poster or have been quoted in a wide variety of sales content, this is the place to showcase it.
+If you’re a big guest-poster, or have been quoted in a wide variety of sales content, this is the place to showcase it.

-- Projects: Most people leave this section blank.
-But if you did some great sales project or helped a customer build a custom solution (and have their permission to share) highlight it here.
+Most people leave this section blank.
+But if you did some great sales project, or helped a customer build a custom solution (and have their permission to share), highlight it here.

-Optimizing your profile is only the first step to successful social selling on LinkedIn, but it’s an important one.
-Now you’ve got to create social content that gets attention, connect with the right people, and start real-world sales conversations.
+Now that it’s done, you’ve got to create social content that gets attention, connect with the right people, and start real-world sales conversations.